jepkor24/credit-risk-classification/report-template.md

 **Precision:** 87% (0.87) - Among the loans predicted as high-risk, 87% were actually high-risk.
 **Recall:** 89% (0.89) - The model correctly identified 89% of the actual high-risk loans.
-**F1-score:** 88% (0.88) - The F1-score, which balances precision and recall, is also high.
+**F1-score:** 88% (0.88) - The F1-score, which balances precision and recall, is also high considering the uneven data sets of healthy and high risk loans.
 **Support:** 625 - This is the number of actual occurrences of high-risk loans in the test dataset.
 **Accuracy:** 99% - This is the overall accuracy of the model, indicating that 99% of the predictions were correct, which is also supported by the training and testing data sets values(Training Data score: 0.9914878250103177, Testing Data score: 0.9924164259182832)
+**Weighted Average:** 99% The weighted average of the performance of the model was 99% accuracy even considering the disparity of data sets of healthy and high-risk loans

 ## Summary